Not all ladies are made of sugar and spice and all things nice... some are made of adventure.

 P.S.
-I still smile when I think of crazy Jim telling us how many people die every year in the mountains (while we’re up in Snowdon!) or his frequent stops to change into dry socks, in a race where the rain never ceased (he had been carrying at least a dozen pairs!).
-Since then he’s become a spokesman on mountain health and safety; only joking!
+I still smile when I think of crazy Jim telling us how many people die every year in the mountains (while we’re up in Snowdon) or his frequent stops to change into dry socks, in a race where the rain never ceased (he carried at least a dozen pairs).
+Since then he’s become a spokesman on mountain health and safety- just kidding!

 P.S 3 Second Welsh friend-for-life successfully completed his first Full Ironman, Wales, 3 months later and both Jim and I were there to support him!